OctopusDeploy/docs/docs/how-to/configure-environment-specific-configuration-transforms-while-keeping-sensitive-values-in-octopus.md

 It's important to note that the variable substitution occurs before your configuration transformation.
 That means you'll have to target your transform files for variable substitution by adding them to the **Target files** setting.

-For example, let's assume our `Web.Config` file has a `MyDatabaseConnection` connection string and a special `MyCustomSettingsSection` element.
+For example, let's assume our `Web.Config`Â file has a `MyDatabaseConnection` connection string and a special `MyCustomSettingsSection` element.
 Something like this:

 ```powershell
 <?xml version="1.0"?>